- University >

 The classic medical practice with a self-employed doctor who takes over all entrepreneurial activities is becoming increasingly rare.
 Doctors are increasingly merging into communities, for example in the form of medical care centers, where working hours are more regulated and the entrepreneurial risk is shared.
 This trend will continue especially in the context of digitization and so-called digital health companies will increasingly emerge.
 These companies aim to provide care for the patient for the majority of their health conditions without the patient having to go to a doctor outside the network - one-stop healthcare across all healthcare sectors.
 Thus, integrated digital solutions can also be set up within these companies in order to be able to better care for patients on site as well as immobile patients.
 The presentation by Claudia Fink and Oliver Stahl from the company Lilly Deutschland GmbH is intended to provide an overview of the first initiatives towards this transformation and to identify both opportunities and risks.

-Prof. Thomas Friedl from the THM 's Health Department will address alternative options for digital participation by patients and citizens in the healthcare system in his presentation.
-He would like to point out possibilities that the stakeholders of digital health policy and health economy have so far consciously or unconsciously not focused on.
-Digitization in the health environment does not necessarily have to go hand in hand with central structures or big data for healthy people.
-The proportion of the population that uses the available electronic gadgets to be smart outside of social media is growing steadily, albeit slowly.
-Friedl will highlight the well-known advantages of the healthcare system to be digitized, also against the background of current developments (e.g. ADA app, telematics infrastructure) and try to evaluate them with a sense of proportion.
-Furthermore, the lecture will show that the slower digital penetration in healthcare can sometimes be an advantage and certainly cannot be compared with industrial processes.
+Prof. Thomas Friedl from the Health Department of the THM will deal with alternative opportunities for the digital participation of patients and citizens in healthcare.
+He would like to show opportunities that have so far not been deliberately or unconsciously brought into focus by the stakeholders of digital health policy and healthcare.
+Digitization in the area of health does not necessarily have to go hand in hand with central structures or big data for healthy people.
+The proportion of the population, which is also traveling beyond social media smart with the existing electronic gadgets, grows steadily, albeit slowly.
+Friedl will shed light on the well -known advantages of the healthcare system to be digitized against the background of the current development (e.g. ADA app, telematics infrastructure) and try to evaluate them with a sense of proportion.
+Furthermore, it should be shown in the lecture that the slower digital penetration in the healthcare system can sometimes be an advantage and certainly not to be compared to industrial processes.

 Autonomous industrial robots (December 11, 2019)